 Field-hunting tip

-Look in cv3 carbonaceous chondrite meteorites country — that is the host setting where chromferide typically forms.
+Look in cv3 carbonaceous chondrite meteorites country, the host setting where chromferide typically forms.
 If you start seeing khatyrkite, cupalite, haxonite in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.